AtmanActive/easy-mqtt-handler-2/README.md

   The disk entries are discovered when the tool starts, so a machine with three disks adds eighteen of them.
-Network drives and empty removable drives are left out, and on Linux each physical disk appears once however it is partitioned — a separate `/home` or `/boot` is part of its disk, not a disk of its own.
-If a value refers to a disk that is not connected on this run — for instance a config made on a machine with more disks — that row is simply skipped, with a note in the [Logs tab](#logs-tab).
+Network drives and empty removable drives are left out, and on Linux each physical disk appears once regardless of how it is partitioned.
+If a value refers to a disk that is not connected on this run, (for instance a config made on a machine with more disks) then, that row is simply skipped, with a note in the [Logs tab](#logs-tab).

   The list is shown in alphabetical order, and more built-in values will be added over time.